 7. Poodle (Toy, Miniature, and Standard)

 Poodles, coming in three different sizes (Toy, Miniature, and Standard), are one of the most popular dogs in the world.
-These intelligent and responsive dogs are also considered hypoallergenic.
+However, do poodles shed?
+Are poodles hypoallergenic?
+Do poodles have hair or fur?
+Surprisingly, these intelligent and responsive dogs are also considered hypoallergenic.
 They’re considered one of the smartest dog breeds and are highly trainable!
 Great as a family pet or an apartment dwelling companion, poodles are a popular choice for a hypoallergenic breed.

 Fun Facts About Poodles